bzhai/KV6022_limo_ros2_wiki/Workshop-3-‐-LIMO-Path-Following-Controllers.md

 You'll implement them in a given ROS 2 package (`trajectory_skeleton`) containing a Python node (`trajectory_tracking_controller.py`) that:
 * Subscribes to `/waypoint_cmd`: receives the next waypoint that the robot needs to travel (published by the `trajectory_publisher` node).
-* Subscribes to `/odom`: gets the robot's current position and orientation according to the robot's odometry.
+* Uses `tf` library to obtain the robot's current position and orientation according to the robot's odometry by transforming from the `odom` frame to the `base_link` frame.
 * Publishes to `/cmd_vel`: sends velocity commands to drive the robot to each point in the path.

 ### 1. Environment Setup